Nutodimos/Apps-Script-Data-Archiving-Cleaning-Report-generation/README.md

 # Apps-Script-Data-Automation

-#Automated Data Cleaning & Reporting System
+#Automated Data Cleaning & Reporting System:

 This Google Apps Script project provides an automated solution for cleaning, standardizing, classifying, and reporting on data within a Google Sheet.
 It was originally developed for an e-commerce company to streamline their data management workflows.
 Features
 •	Automated Data Cleaning: Cleans and standardizes messy data (names, emails, timestamps) with a single click.